Rigorous Function Calculi in Ariadne: Theory and Methods

-Constrained optimisation aims to solve the problem of minimising a function $f$ over a bounded domain $D$, subject to constraints of the form $g(x)\in C$ A particularly powerful approach~\citep{HansenWalster2004} is to introduce Lagrange multipliers to the constraints and solve a related optimization problem.
-In order to validate a candidate solution, methods based on applying the interval Newton test to the Karush-Kuhn-Tucker conditions can be used.
+Other problems which have been well-studied in the literature include nonlinear programming~\citep{HansenWalster2004} and constraint propagation~\citep{Kearfott1996,JaulinKiefferDidritWalter2001}.
+The latter is used in \Ariadne\ to test emptiness of the intersection of sets.

-\section{Computable Analysis}
+\subsection{Computable Analysis}

-Computable analysis~\citep{Weihrauch2000} provides a theoretical foundation for rigorous numerical methods.
-Essentially, an operation is \emph{computable} if it the result can be computed to arbitrary accuracy by rigorous numerical methods.
+Computable analysis~\citep{Weihrauch2000} provides a theoretical foundation for rigorous numerics.
+An operation is \emph{computable} if it the result can be rigorously computed to arbitrary accuracy.

-Objects, such as numbers, functions and sets, are described by infinite \emph{streams} of data, in such a way that useful information is provided by a finite part of the stream.
-Representations of mathematical types are strongly related to topologies on the represented sets, and well-behaved representations of a topological space are known as \emph{admissible quotient representations}.
+Mathematical objects from sets of continuum cardinality, such as numbers, functions and sets, are described by infinite \emph{streams} of data $\{0,1\}^\omega$, in such a way that useful information is provided by a finite part of the stream.
+Formally, a \emph{representation} of as set $X$ is a partial surjective functions $\delta:\{0,1\}^\omega\psfto X$, and an element $p\in\{0,1\}^\omega$ such that $\delta(p)=x$ is a \emph{$\delta$-name} of $x$.
+Not all representations are useful; those that are are called \emph{admissible}.

-Functions and operators on represented sets are described by Turing machines (finite programs) acting on data streams.
-Such computations next terminate, and may use an infinite amount of memory (though memory use after a finite time must be finite).
+Computations on represented sets are described by Turing machines (finite programs) acting on data streams encoding names.
+Since computations output an infinite stream of data, they should not terminate, and may use an infinite amount of internal memory (though memory use after a finite time must be finite).
+An operator $\op:X_1\times\cdots\times X_\rndn \to Y$ is \emph{computable} with respect to representations on the inputs and outputs if it can be implemented by a Turing machine.
+An element $x:X$ is computable if a name can be computed by a Turing machine with no inputs.

+A set may have many admissible respresentations.
+Two representations are \emph{equivalent} if it is possible to compute a name for an object in either representation from any name in the other.
+Sets with equivalence classes of admissible representations we call a \emph{(computable) type} To emphasise that these types correspond to the standard mathematical spaces, we will sometimes use the terminology \emph{mathematical type} instead.

+Representations of mathematical types are strongly related to topologies on the represented sets.
+Well-behaved representations of a topological space are quotient maps, and are called \emph{admissible quotient representations} in~\citep{BattenfeldSchroederSimpson2007ENTCS}.
+The topological spaces arising in analysis and geometry all have a unique ``natural'' representation up to equivalence, so have a canonical computable type.
+(An ``unnatural'' representation of the real numbers can be obtained by shifting by an uncomputable constant, but arithmetic is then uncomputable with respect to this representation.)
+A fundamental result is than only \emph{continuous} operators can be \emph{computable}.
+(Further, we do not know of any ``natural'' continuous operators which are uncomputable.)